BGDlab/BGDlab.github.io/research/radiology_report_grading.md

-CLIP Radiology Report Annotating Guidelines and Process
+SLIP Radiology Report Annotating Guidelines and Process

 Overall Purpose

-- Create separate datasets for Jenna’s study by sorting notes into three categories
+- Create separate datasets for the SLIP study by sorting notes into three categories
-    - Not CLIP (0) - images with significant issues that have to be excluded
+    - Not SLIP (0) - images with significant issues that have to be excluded
-    - Maybe CLIP (1) - images that would likely need to be excluded from a typical research study but where quantitative analyses such as Freesurer could still be interesting, potentially require a closer look depending on the specific research context
+    - Maybe SLIP (1) - images that would likely need to be excluded from a typical research study but where quantitative analyses such as Freesurer could still be interesting, potentially require a closer look depending on the specific research context
-    - CLIP (2) - what could arguably be included in a research study on brain morphometry
+    - SLIP (2) - what could arguably be included in a research study on brain morphometry

 Directions

-1. Open Terminal app
-2. Run code:
-        cd ~/Desktop/CLIP
-        jupyter notebook
-3. Run the two gray boxes on Jupyter
+1. Request access to Arcus Lab 605 and access it from [arcus.chop.edu](arcus.chop.edu).
+2. When access has been granted, turn the lab "ON" and open the Terminal application.
+3. Manually type the following command and hit enter: `rsync -avz /mnt/arcus/lab/shared/annotation-helper-tool .`.
+4. Type `ls` and hit enter.
+You should see a list of directories, one of which will be `annotation-helper-tool`.
+5. Now use the menu bar (icon with three horizontal lines located in the top left corner of the webpage) to switch from Terminal to Jupyter.
+6. In the Jupyter interface, there is a column on the left side of the page indicating the current directory.
+Double click on the `annotation-helper-tool` to enter the directory.
+Double click the file `Arcus_Radiology_Report_Grading.ipynb` file to open it in the Jupyter file editor.
+7. Follow the instructions in the notebook.

 FYI
 - Read the histories and findings in each note